 Community Supported Patterns

-Knitting patterns are not necessities, they are small indulgences.
-But small indulgences can be surprisingly important!
-And I very much understand that not everyone has room in the budget for indulgences right now.
+Knitting patterns are indulgences, not necessities, but small indulgences can be surprisingly important!
+Alas, lots of folks don’t have room in the budget for indulgences right now.
 And I’d like to help!

-At the same time, writing knitting patterns is my job and how I pay my bills.
-Creating patterns isn’t free (I spend thousands of dollars a year on website hosting and software licensing and sample knitters and editors and illustrators).
-Creating knitting patterns isn’t quick (each pattern takes dozens of hours to create).
+But writing patterns is my job and how I pay my bills.
+It isn’t free (I spend tens of thousands of dollars a year on running this business).
+It isn’t quick (each pattern takes dozens of hours of work).
 And it’s totally reasonable for me to be paid for my work.
 But I have an idea!

 I can afford to give away a handful of copies of new patterns as they come out.
-To supplement the copies I can give away, I’ve created a pay-what-you-like listing in my payhip shop so folks who have extra room in their budget can help buy additional community supported patterns for folks who need them.
+To supplement the copies I give away, I’ve created a pay-what-you-like listing on my payhip shop so folks with extra room in their budget can buy additional copies for folks who need them.

-When each new pattern comes out, I’ll see how many community supported copies have been donated since the previous pattern came out, add those to the patterns I can give away myself, and set up a code that will allow for that many free downloads of the new pattern.
-I’ll include information about those codes and how to use them in the email that goes out to mailing list subscribers when new patterns come out.
+As each new pattern comes out, I see how many community supported copies have been donated, add those to the copies I’m giving away, and set up a code for that many free downloads of the new pattern.
+Information about those codes and how to use them goes to the mailing list when new patterns come out.

-If you really want a particular pattern and it’s not in your budget, you’re welcome to use one of the codes while they’re available.
-If you want to provide patterns for someone else to use, you can do that through that payhip listing.
+If you want a particular pattern and it’s not in your budget, you’re welcome to use one of the codes.
+If you want to help provide patterns for someone else, you can do that through that payhip listing.

 You can donate a community supported pattern or sign up for the mailing list below.

-My biggest concern is that I’ll get a lot of nasty messages about how quickly the individual pattern codes get used.
-That’s happened in the past when I tried something similar, and it’s tremendously disheartening).
+My biggest concern was that I’d get a lot of nasty messages about how quickly the individual pattern codes get used (that’s happened in the past when I tried something similar, and it’s tremendously disheartening).
 It took time and work to set this up, and it takes ongoing time and work to manage it as each pattern comes out.
 And in the past, it felt pretty awful to get nasty messages saying I wasn’t doing enough.